 Easy Campfire Food Your Family Will Love

 We love campfire food and camping out during the summer!
 Check out our Camping Prep List if you are new to camping.
-It’s great bonding time with the family and there’s really nothing like sleeping under the stars and making memories around the campfire.
+Camping is great for bonding with family.
+More than that, there’s really nothing like sleeping under the stars and making memories around the campfire.
 Fellow campers know that one of the more enjoyable parts of camping (once you’ve set up your tent, of course) is cooking over the campfire.
 It’s lots of fun, but so often winds up with burnt food or hot dogs lost to the flames.
 Ugh!
 Instead of that huge bummer, give these easy campfire food ideas a try!

 Campfire Food: Breakfast

 For some reason, sleeping outside really builds up an appetite.
-We think it has something to do with fresh air, but we don’t really know.
-What we do know is that everyone wakes up crazy-hungry and wanting a big breakfast.
+We think it has something to do with fresh air.
+We do know everyone wakes up crazy-hungry and wanting a big breakfast.
 Day-old granola bars are not going to cut it.
 We’ve got some fabulous campfire breakfasts your whole family will love.

 Pancakes

 This campfire pancake recipe calls for beer, but it’s definitely not required.
 So if you’ve got young ones along or simply don’t want a brew first thing in the morning, just skip that part.
+(When alcohol is cooked/heated, it does dissipate, fyi.)
 We had no idea making pancakes over a campfire was even possible!
 Just make sure you bring your cast-iron skillet.
-This is my favorite cast iron and in my opinion, it’s the way to go when making campfire food!
+This is our favorite cast iron because of its durability and ease when seasoning.
+And in our opinion, it’s the way to go when making campfire food!
+If you’re not sure how to season a skillet, Delish explains it in simple terms here.

 Breakfast Burritos